VisualSearch-GmbH/recommendsimilarproducts/Readme.md

 * Switch to live mode and press “Save”
 * Please wait for automatic updates to generate the similarity  recommendations.
 The time for generation of recommendations depends on  the size of your shop.

-The purpose of this plugin is
-* Efficient search for desired product
+Benefits for Merchants
+* Automatic creation of relevant recommendations
-* Optimized conversion rate for the webshop
+* Increased conversion rate for the webshop
+* Does not need user privacy data
+* No labour costs with the maintenance of recommendations
+* Does not need cookies

+Features
+* Recommends visually most similar products from the catalogue
+* Regular automatic updates of these recommendations
+* Available for any category like: fashion, furniture, jewelry, toys, etc.
-* Longer time spent in the webshop
+* Recommendations will be displayed in the product detail page as related products

+Benefits for customers
+* Efficient search for the desired product
+* Higher shopping satisfaction
+* Customers stay longer in shop

 Below is an example of visually similar recommendations of a red jacket.
 Other examples can be found in our demo store here: https://prestashop.visualsearch.at